Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Discussion and Outlook

 Our observations are rooted in the interplay of integrability, quantum fluctuations, and symmetry and have proved to be challenging to describe using an effective quantum field theory.
 The observed discrepancies with KPZ predictions suggest that the infinite-temperature dynamics in the Heisenberg chain---if universal---belong to a yet-to-be-discovered dynamical universality class.

-\paragraph*{Acknowledgments:} We acknowledge discussions with I.~Bloch, V.B.~Bulchandani, A.~Morningstar, and R.~Vasseur.
-V.K.~acknowledges support from the US Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No.~DE-SC0021111, the Alfred P.~Sloan Foundation through a Sloan Research Fellowship, and the Packard Foundation through a Packard Fellowship in Science and Engineering.
+\paragraph*{Acknowledgments:} We acknowledge discussions with I.~Bloch, V.B.~Bulchandani, A.~Morningstar, and R.~Vasseur. \paragraph*{Funding:} V.K.~acknowledges support from the US Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No.~DE-SC0021111, the Alfred P.~Sloan Foundation through a Sloan Research Fellowship, and the Packard Foundation through a Packard Fellowship in Science and Engineering.
 S.G., V.K., and T.P.~acknowledge the hospitality of the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara (supported by NSF Grant PHY-1748958).
 R.S.~is supported by the Princeton Quantum Initiative Fellowship.
-T.P.~is supported by Program P1-0402 of Slovenian Research Agency (ARRS). \paragraph*{Author contributions:} T.~Prosen, S.~Gopalakrishnan, and V.~Khemani proposed the experiment and helped guide and interpret it.
-P.~Roushan selected the proposal and advised the experimental effort.
-E.~Rosenberg implemented the experiment.
-E.~Rosenberg and T.~Andersen collected the experimental data.
-E.~Rosenberg developed and ran the numerical simulations.
-R.~Samajdar provided theoretical input and implemented additional numerics.
-P.~Roushan, T.~Andersen, E.~Rosenberg, R.~Samajdar, T.~Prosen, and S.~Gopalakrishnan contributed to writing.
-The Google Quantum AI team fabricated the processor, built the cryogenic and control systems, optimized the processor performance, and provided the tools that enabled execution of this experiment.
-C.~Neill, X.~Mi, A.~Morvan, and J.~Hoke helped develop fSim gates.
+T.P.~is supported by Program P1-0402 of Slovenian Research Agency (ARRS).

+\paragraph*{Data and materials availability} The data that support the findings in this study are available on Zenodo \cite{rosenberg_2024_10045874}.
+Code is available on ReCirq \cite{recirq}.

 \onecolumngrid \begin{flushleft} {\hypertarget{authorlist}{${}^\dagger$} Google Quantum AI and Collaborators}

 [2]{#1\textsuperscript{\textrm{ #2}}} [2]{\textsuperscript{\textrm{ #1} #2} \\} [2]{#1$^{\textrm{ #2}, \hyperlink{corra}{\ddagger}}$} [2]{#1$^{\textrm{ #2}, \hyperlink{corrb}{\mathsection}}$} { }